tarantool/doc/doc/reference/reference_lua/box_error/is.rst

     The ``box.error.is`` function allows verify whether the specified argument is an error cdata object.

-    :param object object: the name of the othe object to be verified.
+    :param object object: the object to be verified.

     **Return type:**
     boolean